-A Dobsonian or Dob for short is a popular choice among amateur and experienced astronomers.
+The telescope named “Dobsonian” or “Dob” for short is a popular choice among amateur and experienced astronomers.
 Often nicknamed a light bucket, it offers a big aperture for a lesser price due to the design of its base.
 Let’s dig in and get to know more about the scope and the benefits you can enjoy from this style.

-Technically, a Dob is a Newtonian telescope with some distinct features, that includes its alt-az mount or base, and mirrors.
-A Dob uses the optic system of a Newtonian telescope and not the other way around.
+A Dobsonian is a Newtonian style telescope with some distinct features, that includes its unique alt-azimuth style base, and mirrors.
+One large mirror and a smaller right angle secondary mirror.
+A Dobsonian telescope uses the optic system of a Newtonian telescope and not the other way around.

 What makes it a Dob?
 It is its alt-az mount, which makes it a Dob telescope.
 The weight of the larger mirror allowed for the balance point to be near the bottom.
 Creating a bottom base that allowed to spin and the scope tube to rock, or pivot made for a simple easy, and inexpensive mount, or base.